marhan-jamadar/PowerBI-Portfolio/Weather-Dashboard/README.md

-# HR Dashboard
+# Weather Dashboard
-This folder contains screenshots and files for my Weather Analytics dashboard.
+This folder contains screenshots and files for Weather Analytics dashboard.